s-annam/aksharamala/README.md

-# aks.go - Transliteration for Indian Languages
+# Aksharamala - Transliteration for Indian Languages

 ## Overview
-`aks.go` is a modern, extensible transliteration system for Indian languages, reimagining the original Aksharamala project (2000-2005) in Go.
+`aksharamala` is a modern, extensible transliteration system for Indian languages, reimagining the original Aksharamala project (2000-2005) in Go.
 It provides developers with a robust, portable, and cloud-compatible toolkit to handle transliteration across languages and scripts efficiently.

 ## Purpose
-Indian language data often exists in legacy formats or custom encodings, making it inaccessible to modern applications. `aks.go` bridges this gap by providing tools to convert and transliterate such data into standardized Unicode representations.
+Indian language data often exists in legacy formats or custom encodings, making it inaccessible to modern applications. `aksharamala` bridges this gap by providing tools to convert and transliterate such data into standardized Unicode representations.
 This empowers developers to preserve and modernize historical content while supporting future innovations.

 ## Features
 - **Transliteration Engine**: